This post is a guest submission. Please see our Disclaimer, Disclosures, & Affiliate Notice for details.

 It is often said that sitting is becoming a huge health hazard in the modern world.
 By spending most of our time sitting, we are exposing ourselves to an increased risk of not only weight gain and obesity but also a slew of diseases.

 The first step is to try and cut down on sitting as much as it is possible for you: for instance, if you’re working from home, a standing desk is a great investment.
 But what is even more crucial for your health is exercising regularly.
-We need to keep active if we want to stay energetic and strengthen our muscles and our cardiovascular health as well as improve our general wellbeing.
+Whether you exercise in the comfort of your own home or have a gym membership, you need to keep active to strengthen your muscles and cardiovascular health, as well as improve your general wellbeing.

 Saying Goodbye to Bad Habits